Frequently asked questions (FAQ) about the 5th year full-time day school at The Institute of Education.

 Q. What is the procedure for entry to 5th Year?

 A. Applications are invited from motivated and focused students who wish to achieve their full academic potential.
-Students applying should have a minimum of 4 Higher Level Grade C’s in the Junior Cert (or have an expectation of same).
+Students applying should have a minimum of 6 Grade C’s at Higher level Junior Certificate or Merit / Higher Merit / Distinction at Common Level Junior Cycle (or have an expectation of same).
 Please return a completed application form with the requested documentation.
 Interviews for eligible students & their parents will be scheduled with our Guidance Counsellor.

 Q. Will my son/daughter have guidance in choosing subjects and levels?